UMBC’s win over No. 1 Virginia enhances America East’s credibility

 For future tourneys, a storyline will always be: Who is going to be the UMBC this year?
 The Retrievers’ Cinderella run ended Sunday night when Kansas State eliminated them 50-43.

-How UMBC got to the NCAA tourney is intriguing and two of its regular-season wins were over league foe University of Maine, 64-50 in Baltimore and 69-36 at the Cross Insurance Center in Bangor.
+How UMBC got to the NCAA tourney is intriguing and two of its regular-season wins were over league foe University of Maine, 72-67 at the Cross Insurance Center in Bangor and 86-74 in Baltimore.

 The Retrievers finished second in the America East Conference regular season, beat UMass Lowell and Hartford in the league tourney and then had to play for the league title at No. 1 seed Vermont’s home court in Burlington, which is a regulation-sized court but is more like a high school facility, holding only 3,000.